nbogie/express-notes/express-cheatsheet.md

 ## Route parameters

 * If you make a route with a path of `/quotes/:quoteId`
-* ...and then you make a request for URL: http://localhost:3000/quotes/17
+* ...and then you make a GET request for a URL like: http://localhost:3000/quotes/17
 * ...then you can obtain the quoteId from the request using: `request.params.quoteId`

 [Here's the official Express.js documentation on Route Parameters](https://expressjs.com/en/guide/routing.html#route-parameters)